Molasses

-Molasses (/məˈlæsɪz, moʊ-/) is a viscous byproduct principally obtained from the refining of sugarcane or sugar beet juice into sugar.
+Molasses (/məˈlæsɪz, moʊ-, -əz/) is a viscous byproduct principally obtained from the refining of sugarcane or sugar beet juice into sugar.
 Molasses varies in the amount of sugar, the method of extraction, and the age of the plant.
 Sugarcane molasses is usually used to sweeten and flavour foods.
 Molasses is a major constituent of fine commercial brown sugar.

 Molasses is rich in vitamins and minerals, including vitamin B6, iron, calcium, magnesium, and potassium.
 There are different types of molasses depending on the amount of time refined, including first molasses (highest sugar content), second molasses (slightly bitter), and blackstrap molasses (the darkest and most robust in flavor).
 Molasses was historically popular in the Americas before the 20th century as a sweetener.
-It is still commonly used in traditional cuisine, such as in Madeira Island's traditional dishes.
+It is still commonly used in traditional cuisine, such as in Madeira Island's traditional dishes, as well as the American South and the Caribbean.

 In addition to culinary uses, molasses has industrial applications, such as in the distillation of rum, as an additive in mortar, and as a soil amendment to promote microbial activity.
 The unique flavor and nutritional profile of molasses make it a versatile ingredient.